darrensmith223/CompetitiveTracker/docs/source/resources/overlaps.rst

 ========

 Overlap details enable a user to understand what domains are sending email to the same recipient lists, and to what degree the mailing lists overlap.
-The overlapping sending domains for a specific domain, and the related details can be retrieved using the `Competitive Tracker API`_, as shown below:
+The overlapping sending domains for a specific domain and the related details can be retrieved using the `Competitive Tracker API`_, as shown below:

 .. code-block:: python